zowe/zowe-install-packaging/docs/README.md

   },
 ```

+#### Component Tracking

+Pull Requests are always required to make changes to the `zowe-install-packaging` repository.
+Generally, pull requests against any `rc` or `master` branch must be approved and merged by a member of the Zowe Systems Squad, while pull requests against `staging` may be approved by other Zowe squads.

 ### Containers

 Zowe produces a containerized distribution which lets you run Zowe's server side components, minus the ZSS, in a Kubernetes environment.
 The container definitions for Zowe's base containers and automation are part of this repository, under the [containers](../containers/) directory.
 See the [conformance document](../containers/conformance.md) for more information on best practices for consuming the images and style guidelines for writing Zowe Dockerfiles.